letsencrypt/website/content/en/docs/challenge-types.md

 Pros:

 - It’s easy to automate without extra knowledge about a domain’s configuration.
 - It allows hosting providers to issue certificates for domains CNAMEd to them.
 - It works with off-the-shelf web servers.
+- It can be used to validate IP Addresses as well.

 Cons:

 - It doesn’t work if your ISP blocks port 80 (this is rare, but some residential ISPs do this).
 - Let’s Encrypt doesn’t let you use this challenge to issue wildcard certificates.
 - If you have multiple web servers, you have to make sure the file is available on all of them.

 # DNS-01 challenge